TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Before test this functionalities, we are going to apply some `fuzzing` to the main `domain`:
+Before testing these functionalities, we are going to perform some `fuzzing` on the main `domain`:

 <br />